-Some of them obvious, some of them a bit cheeky, and some of them we don’t even know where they came from, but all in a bit of fun.
+Some of them obvious, some of them a bit cheeky, and some of them a little bit sneaky, here’s our selection for the best things to do around Perth:

 EAT & DRINK

 Go for a late night feed in Chinatown